Cardinals vs. Marlins Player Props Betting Odds

 Arraez Stats

-- Arraez has 119 hits with 17 doubles, a triple, three home runs, 25 walks and 41 RBI.
-He's also stolen one base.
+- Arraez has put up 120 hits with 17 doubles, a triple, three home runs and 27 walks.
+He has driven in 41 runs with one stolen base.

-- Arraez hopes to build on a four-game hitting streak in this matchup.
-In his last five games he is hitting .263 with a double, a walk and two RBI.
+- Arraez has picked up at least one hit in five straight games.
+During his last five outings he is hitting .316 with a double, two walks and two RBI.

 Arraez Recent Games